Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jesus' final hours on the cross lasted a total of six hours, according to the sequence of events recorded in the four canonical gospels.

-To make it easier to follow, there events leading up to the crucifixion, the crucifixion itself and what happened immediately after the crucifixion.
+Pay attention to the events leading up to the crucifixion, the crucifixion itself, and what happened immediately after the crucifixion.

 Before the Crucifixion